nicon8/emustation-html5-docker/readme.md

-Emulation Station in a docker
+Emulation Station in a docker container
 ==================

 ## General Idea

-I wanted to provide the easiest way to play retrogames.

 This repo compiles and installs